Pro & Con Quotes: Should People Become Vegetarian?

 “I’m not a vegetarian because I enjoy eating meat, meat is nutritious food, and I believe there are ways to eat meat that are in keeping with my environmental and ethical values.
 I don’t make the decision to eat meat lightly.
 Meat-eating has always been a messy business, shadowed by the shame of killing… Forgetting, or willed ignorance, is the preferred strategy of many beef eaters, a strategy abetted by the industry.
 (What grocery-store item is more silent about its origins than a shrink-wrapped steak?)…

-Meat eating may have become an act riddled with moral and ethical ambiguities, but eating a steak at the end of a short, primordial food chain comprising nothing more than ruminants and grass and sunlight is something I’m happy to do and defend.
-The same is true for a pastured chicken or hog.
 When obtained from small farms where these animals are treated well, fed an appropriate diet, and generally allowed to express their creaturely character, I think the benefits of eating such meat outweigh the cost.
-A truly sustainable agriculture will involve animals, in order to complete the nutrient cycle, and those animals are going to be killed and eaten.
+A truly sustainable agriculture will involve animals, in order to complete the nutrient cycle, and those animals are going to be killed and eaten.”Apr.
+19, 2017

 Bill Gates, Co-Chair of the Bill and Melinda Gates Foundation and Founder and former CEO of Microsoft, in an Apr.
 21, 2015 article for his blog GatesNotes, titled “Is There Enough Meat for Everyone?” wrote: